 1. Flooding can Cause Rot and Rust

 If your home has been flooded, you may notice that your floorboards have started to rot.
 If a burst pipe caused your flood, the water might have seeped into the wooden flooring, and then once it dries, the boards may begin to smell moldy and rotten.
 This is because water attracts and holds onto mold spores, which can then start to grow once the water has dried.
-If your wooden floorboards are already rotten, it would be wise to have them replaced.
+If your wooden floorboards are already rotten, it would be wise to search online for a handyman in my area in Minneapolis (or elsewhere more applicable).
 Rotting floorboards can pose a serious risk to your home’s structure.

 2. Flooding can Destroy Drywall and Flooring